QuantumScape Corporation (QS) Stock Could Soon Reward Patient Investors

 Sponsored

-The stock witnessed a 66.01% gain in the last 1 month and extending the period to 3 months gives it a 15.09%, and is 5.85% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.56% over the week and 10.26% over the month.
+The stock witnessed a 13.87% gain in the last 1 month and extending the period to 3 months gives it a 21.81%, and is -11.05% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.48% over the week and 9.86% over the month.

 QuantumScape Corporation (QS) Top Institutional Holders